 How to make your Complaint

 We might be able to quickly resolve your complaint by discussing it with you over the phone, so this is often the best way to first raise your complaint.
-Please phone FOURTEEN on 020 7242 0858 and ask to speak to our Chambers Director, Robin Jackson, about a complaint.
-If he is not immediately available, your contact details will be taken and he will phone you back as soon as possible.
+Please phone FOURTEEN on 020 7242 0858 and ask to speak to our Executive Consultant, Robin Jackson, or Senior Practice Manager, Joe Lamb, about a complaint.
+If neither of them is immediately available, your contact details will be taken and one of them will phone you back as soon as possible.

-If the matter is resolved over the phone and you are satisfied with the outcome, the Chambers Director will follow up with an email or letter (according to your choice) to confirm this.
+If the matter is resolved over the phone and you are satisfied with the outcome, we will follow up with an email or letter (according to your choice) to confirm this.

 If you do not think your complaint has been resolved on the telephone, you will be invited to write to us so it can be investigated formally.